 Difficulty Level: Easy

 If you’re looking for the perfect spot to stargaze, watch a sunrise or sunset, or have a romantic mountaintop picnic, take your crew to Max Patch.
-This relatively short hike is a family-friendly, fan-favorite destination that sits on the North Carolina/Tennessee border.
-You can also access several other trails on the Parkway from this spot.
+This relatively short loop hike is a family-friendly, fan-favorite destination that sits on the North Carolina/Tennessee border.
+You can also access several other trails on the Blue Ridge Parkway from this spot.
 Take a short hike up a slight incline to enjoy incredible views like the one above, and find out why this grassy bald is beloved by hikers, dogs, and families.
+Stop into nearby Clyde, NC to fuel up for your Max Patch hike at one of our restaurants, or to recharge afterward.

 Appalachian Trail at Max Patch